TALK TO SALES

 • How will you measure success?

-As part of your onboarding process, you’ll want to ask for input and feedback from your new hires.
+As part of your effective onboarding experience, you'll want to ask for input and feedback from your new hires.
 This allows you to make changes based on their needs so you can improve your program over time.

 You should also plan on recognizing and encouraging your new hires early on.
 This will motivate them to continue to do their best work and stay at your organization.